Akshay448/polaris_food/README.md

 To keep things simple and get started calling the apis
 1. clone the repo
 2. import the postman [collection](Polaris-Food.postman_collection.json) in your postman client
-3. run the apis using [docker](#Running in docker) or run through golang to see live changes with sqlitedb which can be accessed with any jetbrains ide
+3. run the apis server using docker (steps mentioned below) or run in local system with latest go installed (steps mentioned below) to see live changes with sqlitedb which can be accessed with any jetbrains ide
+4. The sqlite db file is present in the root directory [foodelivery.db](fooddelivery.db)
-4. Once the api server starts at localhost:8080, start using the apis through postman
+5. Once the api server starts at localhost:8080, start using the apis through postman
-5. To understand the database structure with relations, refer to [draw.io](https://drive.google.com/file/d/1vPhfVjy2-TqiDGi45_u8HJC4tAGrdHIV/view?usp=sharing)
+6. To understand the database structure with relations, refer to [draw.io](https://drive.google. com/file/d/1vPhfVjy2-TqiDGi45_u8HJC4tAGrdHIV/view?usp=sharing)

 ## Project Structure